tpemartin/113-1-data-visualization/Lecture-notes/15-simple-feature-ggmap.md

 The map from ggmap

-  1. use **different bbox definitions** from the bbox used in simple feature plotting.
+  1. use a **different bbox definition** from the bbox used in simple feature plotting.
 We need to hack the map's bbox definition so that it can fit to use in the coordinate system of simple feature plotting.
 On top of that...
-  2. use a specific **coordination reference system** for projection.
+  2. use a **different coordination reference system (crs)** for projection.
 It is EPSG:3857 crs used in ggmap's map tiles.
 We need to **transform the simple feature data to EPSG:3857 crs** before overlaying it on the ggmap.

 <details>